jason-tung/sd_p01/README.md

 This will be elaborated upon in the instructions.
 Just fetch your API keys for now.

 All of the APIs we used are hyperlinked in the table below with a brief description.
-The hyperlinks should be sufficient should get the user started on procuring API keys.
+The hyperlinks should be sufficient to get the user started on procuring API keys.

 api | description
 --- | ---